- Posted by Snapclarity

-This Movember, we’re focused on raising awareness about men’s mental health by providing resources to support more workplace conversations that give men opportunities to open up about their struggles.
+For Men’s Health Month, we’re focused on raising awareness about men’s mental health by providing resources to support more workplace conversations that give men opportunities to open up about their struggles.
 An important step towards helping them get the care and tools they need.

 4 ways managers can help facilitate open dialogue in the workplace

 - Be open about your own challenges: Managers can lead by example and share their own feelings, experiences, and struggles with the team.
 The biggest barrier stopping men from seeking help is their sense of isolation.
 By humanizing the workplace, it allows for genuine connections that make it easier to open up.

 - Regularly check-in with your team: Take time to routinely ask both individuals, and the team as a whole, how they feel about current workload demands and challenges.
 Avoid making every conversation about tasks and targets.
 Make space for people to be human, open and authentic.

 - Foster psychological safety: Create a team environment where it is safe to fail, be accountable for a mistake and talk about emotions in the workplace.
 For example, If your team or an individual experiences a significant setback, actively encourage them to share their feelings about what happened.

 - Empower with knowledge: Consider hosting a series of lunch ‘n’ learns to provide opportunities to develop a greater awareness of mental health and illness.
 Prompt open discussions and empathetic conversations with suggested tips and scripts for how to have a mental health conversation with the team.

 Mental illness is a challenge, but not a weakness

 Employers can play a significant role in helping to remove the current stigma barrier for men in the workplace.
 By creating an environment with the right culture, tools, and training, we can support men in speaking up about their challenges and accessing care when they need it.